mirmilad/architecture-components-samples/PagingWithNetworkSample/README.md

-# Paging With Network Sample
+# Paging-Coroutine With Network Sample

-This sample demonstrates how to use the Paging library with a backend API (in this case [Reddit API][8]).
+This sample demonstrates how to use the [Paging-Coroutine](https://github.com/mirmilad/paging-coroutine) library with a backend API (in this case [Reddit API][8]).

 There are 3 variations of the demo, which you can select in the `MainActivity` class.